Perfect Pairings & Recipes for

 Lavender

 To illuminate these harmonies, we embarked on an ambitious journey, analysing thousands of ingredients.
 Each was meticulously deconstructed across 150 distinct flavour dimensions, allowing us to pinpoint precisely which notes complement in both classic and unexpected ways.
-Our exploration reveals, for instance, how the grassy, fatty hexanal in pork rind can enrich lavender, and how clove's eugenolic notes forge a beautiful synergy with its piney floralness.
+Our analysis reveals, for example, how lamb chop's adipose tones enrich lavender, and how muscovado sugar's molassesey notes create a surprising synergy with its piney floralness.

 Flavour Profile Of Lavender Across 150 Dimensions Of Flavour